Why Study or Create Art?

 Laura Wyllie, BA and MEd alumna

 Laura graduated with a Bachelor of Arts, majoring in Art History and Visual Culture in 2012.
 Laura continued her studies at Carleton University, completing a Masters in Art History.
-She moved back to the Okanagan in 2015 and began working at the Kelowna Art Gallery as the public programming assistant, while working towards her Masters in Education at UBCO.
-Laura is now the Curator of Learning and Engagement, and an advocate for the role of art in lifelong learning for all members of the community.
+She moved back to the Okanagan in 2015 and began working at the Kelowna Art Gallery in the Educational Programs department while working towards her Masters in Education at UBCO.
+Laura continues to be an advocate for the role of art in lifelong learning for all members of the community.